bstnbuck/VShred/README.md

 This tool writes a random content to the file and that several times.
 After that the file is deleted.
 After that, the file can no longer be reconstructed.

 > Attention, since V is in an early stage, the memory consumption should be monitored.
+There is a file size limit about ~1GB due to byte array size.

 ### Usage
 Options: